-A linear optimization model containing constraints that cannot be satisfied simultaneously by What's Best! is said to be infeasible.
-With nonlinear models, it's possible that a feasible solution exists, but What's Best! was unable to identify that solution from the starting adjustable cell values you specified.
+A linear optimization model containing constraints that cannot be satisfied simultaneously by What'sBest! is said to be infeasible.
+With nonlinear models, it's possible that a feasible solution exists, but What'sBest! was unable to identify that solution from the starting adjustable cell values you specified.
 In either case, the solver tries to find a solution to the problem that satisfies as many constraints as possible and returns the appropriate solution status in the status report worksheet entitled WB!
 Status.

 If a linear or nonlinear problem is truly infeasible, correcting the model can be a very complicated task.
 The first step is to investigate those constraints contributing to the infeasibility.
 These cells have been identified for you by What's Best! at the end of the WB!
 Status tab.
 If you have selected the constraint display type in General Options as Indicator, then the cells with unsatisfied constraints will display Not =, Not <=, or Not >=.
-Investigating their relationships to satisfied constraints may help you find the conflicts.
-Next, find all the constraints that are contradictory to the constraints identified in the first step.
+Investigating their relationships to satisfied constraints identified in the first step.
 Finally, eliminate all the contradictory constraints except the ones that most accurately model your business situation.

 If a nonlinear problem returns this error message and you suspect there is a feasible solution, change the starting adjustable cell values to a feasible or near-feasible solution and solve again.
 Note that a very discontinuous problem may have a feasible solution that can only be "found" by starting at the solution point itself.
 If you have the global solver option, you may be able to use the multistart capability to automate the selection of alternate starting points.
 You may also try invoking the global solver, which, assuming the model is not too large, will always find a feasible point if one exists.